InsBob/master/src/README.md

+# InsBob web quick start guide

-Angular Ionic code goes into client directly
+- Angular Ionic code goes into client directly
-Loopback REST endpoints go into server and common directories Do node . from current directly to start loopback endpoint at localhost:3000
+- Loopback REST endpoints go into server and common directories
+- Do node . to start both FE n BE
+- FE UI is deployed at  http://0.0.0.0:3000
+- BE Rest can be explored at http://0.0.0.0:3000/explorer

-YOU CAN STOP READING HERE.
+- YOU CAN STOP READING HERE UNLESS YOU WANT TO KNOW PARTICULARS.

 # loopback-example-angular